AY00Z/XpeRay/README.md

 ## 🚀 Features

-- 📄 Upload scanned images or documents
+-  Upload scanned images or documents
-- 🧠 Extracts content using a Vision-Language Model
+-  Extracts content using a Vision-Language Model
-- 📊 Generates detailed reports with summaries and highlights
+-  Generates detailed reports
-- 🖼️ Intuitive and responsive UI built with Angular
+- Intuitive and responsive UI built with Angular
-- 🔒 Secure and lightweight – no data is stored after processing

-## 📷 How It Works

-1. Upload a scan (image or PDF)
-2. The app sends it to a Vision-Language Model backend
-3. The model analyzes visual and textual content
-4. A structured, readable report is generated and displayed

-## 🛠️ Tech Stack

-- **Frontend**: Angular
-- **AI Model**: Vision-Language Model (VLM) API or service
-- **Styling**: Angular Material / SCSS (or your CSS framework)
-- **Build Tooling**: Angular CLI

 ## 📦 Installation